storca/storca/README.md

 I'm a student at ENAC (the national french school of civil avitation) in Toulouse.

-Currently looking for an intership in the field of IT
+Currently looking for an intership in the field of IT for summer 2023

 - 🌱 My interests : systems administration, back-end, embeded systems, data processing
 - ✨ Languages I've already worked with : Python, C, C++, Rust, JS, PHP, Lua